-Important: A cluster partition should be 1024MiB or larger.
+Important: A cluster partition should be 1GB (1,073,741,824 bytes) or larger.
 Leave the cluster partition as RAW partition without formatting.

 3. Allocate a switchable partition for disk resources or a data partition for hybrid disk resources on the shard disk.
 Create a switchable partition for disk resources or a data partition for hybrid disk resources on a shared disk.
 Create a partition on one of the servers in the cluster that uses the shared disk.
 Create the partition through "Disk Management" function of OS, set a drive letter, and format NTFS.